I hope you’ll never join the dead ex-boyfriend club

 “Yeah, on some level, I felt like I could’ve done more.
 Be a better friend.
 Check in more.
 Tell him all the things I didn’t.”

 But in the end, some stories in life don’t have perfect endings.
-All there left is a message no one replied to.
+All that's left is a message no one replied to.

 But Jensen never replied to Jax’s last message.